Virgin Voyages Scarlet Lady review

 The bars, too, are achingly hip, and taking selfies in the shimmering entrance to The Manor nightclub is practically compulsory.
-There’s also a Japanese-style karaoke room, The Groupie, and bars including Champagne lounge Sip, and On the Rocks, as well as the Draught House, a local tap room with curated drafts.
+There’s also a Japanese-style karaoke room, The Groupie, and bars including champagne lounge Sip, On the Rocks and the Draught House, a local tap room with curated drafts.

 Everything about this adults-only ship is geared up for partying, but there’s a strong focus on wellbeing, too.
 The Redemption Spa is blissfully serene, an enchanting haven to cocoon yourself on sea days.

 In addition, the ship features a massive gym, B-Complex, which offers everything from strength and yoga training to cycle and cardio workouts, plus a big running track.

 As with Virgin Atlantic, Virgin Voyages is doing something different and innovative, for which it has to be applauded.
 There are some things that don’t quite work: it’s slightly disconcerting to walk into your cabin and find a Swedish-style sofa instead of a bed, for example (it’s converted every night, which seems like a lot of extra work for the attendants), and a rail and curtain instead of a wardrobe.

 While the Rock Star suites are glamorous, the bathrooms in the lower-grade cabins are rather compact.
 Still, the hammocks on the balconies look cool; with gale force winds at Dover, it wasn’t the right time to try out mine – in the Med or Bahamas it would be a different story.